ckenaston/ckenaston.github.io/pages/teaching.md

 ## Advising

-I have advised several undergraduate senior capstones in history, covering a range of topics.
+I have advised several Randolph first-year students and History majors.
+I have also advised many undergraduate senior capstones in history, covering a range of topics.
 As an advisor, I focus on providing a challenging yet supportive environment where students learn how to give and receive constructive feedback.
 In 2023, one of my advisees won Randolph College's "Best Senior Paper Award."

 ## Sample Syllabi